 DEC establishes water quality standards and other criteria for many specific substances.
-These standards can be either narrative (e.g., "none in amounts that will impair ...") or numeric (e.g., "0.001 µg/L") and are found in NYS regulation 6 NYCRR Part 703. (link leaves DEC's website) In the absence of established water quality standards numeric guidance values are derived and compiled in Division of Water guidance (TOGS 1.1.1).
-Ambient standards and guidance values are supported by technical documents called "Fact Sheets" that are also available.
-Contact Scott Stoner for more information.
+These standards can be either narrative (e.g., "none in amounts that will impair ...") or numeric (e.g., "0.001 µg/L") and are found in NYS regulation 6 NYCRR Part 703. (link leaves DEC's website) In the absence of established water quality standards, numeric guidance values are derived and compiled in Division of Water guidance (TOGS 1.1.1 (PDF, 517 KB)).
+Ambient standards and guidance values are supported by technical documents called "Fact Sheets" that are also available upon request.

 Water Classifications and Reclassification

 All waters in New York State are assigned a letter classification that denotes their best uses.
 Letter classes such as A, B, C, and D are assigned to fresh surface waters, and SA, SB, SC, I, and SD to saline (marine) surface waters.
 Best uses include: source of drinking water, swimming, boating, fishing, and shellfishing.
 The letter classifications and their best uses are described in regulation 6 NYCRR Part 701. (link leaves DEC's website) The classification of individual bodies of surface water is in regulation 6 NYCRR Chapter X (Parts 800 - 941).
-Contact Scott Stoner for more information.

 Surface waters of the State are reclassified through the formal rule making process.
-Requests for reclassification can be made by submitting a completed Reclassification Information Form (pdf, 117 kb) to the Department (ATTN: Scott Stoner) at the address on the form or by using the "E-Mail Form" button at the top of the form.
+Requests for reclassification can be made by submitting a completed Water Reclassification Request Form (PDF, 1.86 MB) to the Department at the address on the form or by using the "E-Mail Form" button at the top of the form.

 The best use of Class GA groundwater (all fresh groundwater in New York State is Class GA) and Class A, A-Special, AA, and AA-Special surface waters is a source of potable water supply.
 Standards and guidance values of the Health (Water Source) Type are established for these waters to protect this use.
 Separate standards for drinking water are promulgated by the New York State Department of Health (NYS DOH).

-Certain waters of the Lake Champlain and St. Lawrence River drainage basins will be undergoing reclassification.
+Certain waters of the Lake Champlain and St. Lawrence River drainage basins are currently under consideration for reclassification.

 New York has a statewide antidegradation policy as set forth in the September 9, 1985 Organization and Delegation Memorandum Number 85-40.
-For the Great Lakes System, this statewide policy is supplemented by implementation guidance in DOW TOGS 1.3.9.
-Both documents are available at the Antidegradation link in the right hand column.
+For the Great Lakes System, this statewide policy is supplemented by implementation guidance in TOGS 1.3.9 (PDF, 254 KB)

 Standards and guidance values of other Types, including Health (Fish Consumption), Aquatic (Chronic), Aquatic (Acute), Wildlife, and Aesthetic are also established.
-Further information is provided in the Introduction to TOGS 1.1.1.
+Further information is provided in the Introduction to TOGS 1.1.1 (PDF, 517 KB)

 Water quality standards and standard-setting procedures are in 6 NYCRR Chapter X, Parts 700-706.

-- TOGS 1.1.3 - Procedures for site-specific standards and guidance values for protection of aquatic life.
+- TOGS 1.1.3 (PDF, 12 KB) - Procedures for derivation site-specific standards and guidance values for protection of aquatic life.

-- TOGS 1.1.5 - Procedures for deriving standards and guidance values for wildlife.
+- TOGS 1.1.5 (PDF,128 KB) - Procedures for deriving ambient water quality standards and guidance values for the protection of wildlife.